 • autobiography (In Memory Yet Green (1979) and In Joy Still Felt (1980).
 A third autobiography, I, Asimov: A Memoir, was published in 1994 by his widow, Janet Asimov, after his death.
 He also wrote an estimated 90,000 letters.

 In 1942, Asimov married Gertrude Blugerman, who was three years older than he was, and they had two children.
 In 1970, they separated and in 1973, he married Janet O. Jeppson, who was also a writer.

 Asimov suffered a heart attack in 1977, and had triple bypass surgery in 1983.
 When he died at the age of 72 in 1992, the cause was listed as heart and kidney failure.
 However, ten years later, his wife told the world that he had died from HIV caused by a blood transfusion he received during his bypass operation.
 He had avoided announcing that he had HIV because of the stigma attached to the death of famous tennis player Arthur Ashe, who had acquired HIV the same way: through a blood transfusion during heart bypass surgery.
 Asimov was not sexually promiscuous and did not use intravenous drugs.

 What You Can Learn About Your Health from Isaac Asimov

-* weigh too much, have too little muscle and too much fat, and
+• weigh too much, have too little muscle and too much fat.

-3) Don’t get a blood transfusion unless you need it to save your life.
+Try to avoid getting blood transfusions unless you need them to save your life.
 Isaac Asimov got HIV from his blood transfusion.
-Today the blood supply is clear of HIV but you can still get fatal blood mismatches or infections that cannot be detected by any available laboratory tests.
+Today the blood supply is clear of HIV, but you can still get fatal blood mismatches or infections that cannot be detected by any available laboratory tests.